mqhirr/LaunchRBX/README.md

 It basically launches the roblox-player:// protocol using **System.Diagnostics.Process.Start** and it just works

 # Building
-You need Visual Studio 2019 to build LaunchRBX.
+You need Visual Studio 2019 to build LaunchRBX,
 First clone this project and then open the given .sln file.

 # Credits